-Our research Reference [10] Develop best ANN model to predict soil temperature for any day of year using various previous day variables Develop ANN model to predict monthly soil temperature for present month using various previous monthly variables Used BP, Cascade-forward and NARX Time Series (Nonlinear Autoregressive) Used only BP algorithm ANN model consisting of 5 input variables (previous day atmospheric temperature, sunshine, radiation, time, day of the year) ANN Model consisting of 4 input variables (previous monthly soil temperature (S t-1 ), previous monthly atmospheric temperature (T t-1 ), depth (D), and month of the year (Mt)) Six outputs from ANN to represent soil temperature with many depths (5, 10, 20, 30, 50,100 cm) of day Only one output from ANN to represent soil temperature of a specified depth of month.
+Our research Reference [10] Develop best ANN model to predict soil temperature for any day of year using various previous day variables Used BP, Cascade-forward Develop ANN model to predict monthly soil temperature for present month using various previous monthly variables Used only BP algorithm and NARX Time Series (Nonlinear Autoregressive) ANN model consisting of 5 input variables (previous day atmospheric temperature, sunshine, radiation, time, day of the year) ANN Model consisting of 4 input variables (previous monthly soil temperature (S{t-1}) , previous monthly atmospheric temperature (T{t-1}) , depth (D), and month of the year (Mt)) Six outputs from ANN to represent soil temperature with many depths (5, 10, 20, 30, 50,100 cm) of day Only one output from ANN to represent soil temperature of a specified depth of month.
 Forecasting soil temperature for any depth (5, 10, 20, 30, 50,100 cm) of Nineveh city Forecasting the monthly mean soil temperature of Adana city in Turkey.
-R is 0.99 in depth 10, 20, 30, 50 and 100cm $R^2$ is 0.99 in depth 100cm
+R 2 is 0.99 in depth 10, 20, 30, 50 and 100cm R^2 is 0.99 in depth 100cm Many Optimization training algorithms were used for NARX ANN Only one algorithm (BP)

-From the Table V, we can note that, the research [10] had good estimation of soil temperature but for one depth with specified month.
+From the Table 7, we can note that, the research [10] had good estimation of soil temperature but for one depth with specified month.